hugoBuissez/flask-forum/README.md

 Complete forum web page implemented with Flask.

 ## Use
-Within the repository, run the app with the command **falsk run** in a shell.
+Within the repository, run the app with the command **flask run** in a shell.